hane2009/FlowchartBuilder/README.md

 License
 -------
 Copyright 2011.
 [IJsbrand Slob] [huppie].
-Do not copy this code sending me a notification, for now, all rights reserved as I have not yet determined how I would like to license it.
+Do not copy this code.
+Send me a notification if you would like to copy it.
+For now, all rights reserved as I have not yet determined how I would like to license it.

 [huppie]:http://ijsbrandslob.com/
 [sochromebug]:http://stackoverflow.com/questions/2745028/chrome-sets-cursor-to-text-while-dragging-why